MACBA – Barcelona Museum of Contemporary Art

 MACBA, Barcelona, Interior view.
 Photo Cizauskas.

-MACBA, Barcelona, view of the raised platform adjacent to south facade; photo ED
+MACBA, Barcelona, view of the raised platform adjacent to the south facade; photo ED

 Permanent collection of MACBA; Tony Cragg, Minster, 1990, installation; photo courtesy of MACBA